 - As with normal backup account moves, when an account has already been mirrored and is moved to a new StorageServer that also has mirroring enabled, the account will automatically be updated on the new MirrorServer.

 - The CapacitySummary, StorageServer Disk Space and GroupSummary reports will help you monitor a Storage Pool's capacity.

-- In the Storage Platform Management Console, click the Add Storage Pool button in the toolbar at the top.
+- In the Storage Platform Configuration view of the Console, click the Add Storage Pool button in the toolbar at the top.